Guide to the ultimate weekend with culture and nature

 Also, check out: Overnight accommodation in Horsens

 You have plenty of options in terms of overnight accommodation – both in Horsens and in the Brædstrup area.
-From Fyelmose Nature and Fishing Park, you have a mere 10-kilometres drive to Brædstrup Kro with its homely atmosphere or the family-run Hotel Pejsegården.
-Pejsegården is a super-cosy hotel with lots of different activities and a really nice restaurant to boot.
+Hotel Pejsegården is a super-cosy family-run hotel with lots of different activities and a really nice restaurant to boot.
 Elite Camp Vestbirk is also a nearby option and it is especially nice in the summer.
 If you want to stay the night close to the coast, there are plenty of atmospheric holiday homes along the east coast, both to the south and to the north of Horsens.

 Also, check out: Spending the night in nature